netsoc/webspaced/docs/guides/domains.md

     Some DNS providers might not allow you to put a `CNAME` record at the root of your domain.
 In this case, create an `A` record instead with the following IP address: `80.111.124.111`.
 Note that this is unfortunately due to change in the future as we upgrade servers.
+Other providers might allow you to create a `CNAME` record at the root, but won't correctly set up the DNS to point to our servers.
+You should also try an `A` record if a sucessfully created `CNAME` isn't working.

 ### TXT record